Dragi2k/EMU/README.md

 3. Encoder is no longer specified in the default setup That wiring part can be omitted.
 <br/>

-## Calibration guide
+## Setup and calibration guide

 EMU has been developed and tested using Happy Hare.
-The setup instructions can be found [here](./docs/software_setup.md).
+The setup and calibration instructions can be found [here](./docs/software_setup.md).

 ## Wiring Diagrams